 The Public Key Infrastructure (PKI) Centre is operational since October 2012 hosting two authorities namely: Cameroon's Root Certification Authority and Government Certification Authority.
 ANTIC has intensified the process of securing the Cameroon's cyberspace with PKI by planning key government applications to be secured in 2015.
-These applications include: the e-Procurement system, tax management system, Importation/Exportation Payment System.
+Key national application secured with this system include: e-procurement (management of public contracts), e-Guce (management of the payment of importation/exportation dues at the sea port) and national social insurance system.